lockenkopf-blog-loc-methode-locken.jpg

 L stands for leave-in or liquid, as both are used by curlers to moisturize the curls, which is then locked in through the next steps.

-I recommend applying water-based leave-in conditioners to cleansed hair.
-Many curly heads also simply use water from a Spray bottle for this step.
+I recommend applying water-based leave-in conditioner to cleansed hair.
+Many curly heads also simply use water from a spray bottle for this step.
 Popular leave-ins are available from, for example: Flora & Curl, Kinky Curly, Camille Rose Naturals

 Step 2: Oil